nikzori/crawler/README.md

 # Zori's Dungeon Crawler
 made using [Terminal.GUI](https://github.com/gui-cs/Terminal.Gui)

-This is going to be a typical dungeon crawl rogue-like inspired by [Dungeon Crawl Stone Soup](https://crawl.develz.org/).
+This is going to be a typical dungeon crawl rogue-like inspired by [Dungeon Crawl Stone Soup](https://crawl.develz.org/), but with extensive moddability.
 For now, the plan is to just put out a playable release.

 ## Future plans